A Garmin-owned navigation company inadvertently exposed customer information

-The database was indexed by the Shodan search engine on Sept 9th and I discovered it the next day, Sept 10th.
+The database was indexed by the Shodan search engine on Sept 9th and we discovered it the next day on Sept 10.

 The dataset contained the records of 261,259 unique customers, including email addresses, names in some cases, purchased products IDs, and user IDs.

 The database also contained information such as application version and platform used, device ID, longitude and latitude, boat speed, a navigation device, horizontal accuracy, and other navigation details.

 As soon as we identified the owner of the data (on Sept 11), we sent a responsible disclosure notification to Navionics, and the data was secured on the same date.

 Navionics takes data protection very seriously, and we are grateful that Mr. Diachenko notified us of this misconfiguration using the responsible disclosure model.
 Once notified, we immediately investigated and resolved the vulnerability.
 Following our investigation, we confirmed that none of the records or data were otherwise accessed or exfiltrated, and none of the data was lost.
 Even so, Navionics still notified affected customers via e-mail by October 8, 2018

 Luckily, the database remained intact when we discovered it, so this incident should not affect current Navionics customers.
 We applaud Navionics/Garmin rapid response to the issue, they immediately took down that server upon notification and began investigating.